microsoft/ContosoTraders/docs/setup-instructions.md

 2. You'll need a service principal in the `owner` role on the Azure subscription where the infrastructure is to be provisioned.
 3. Git clone this repository to your machine.
 4. Create the `SERVICEPRINCIPAL`, `ENVIRONMENT`, and `SQL_PASSWORD` github secrets ([instructions here](./github-secrets.md)).
-5. Modify the source files mentioned [in the 'pre-deployment' section of this document](./manual-steps.md#pre-deployment).
-Replace `<ENVIRONMENT>` with the [value used above](./github-secrets.md).
-6. Next, provision the infrastructure on Azure by running the `contoso-traders-infra-provisioning` github workflow.
+5. Next, run the `contoso-traders-provisioning-deployment` github workflow.
 You can do this by going to the github repo's `Actions` tab, selecting the workflow, and clicking on the `Run workflow` button.
+This will both provision the infrastructure on Azure as well as deploy the applications (APIs, UI) to the infrastructure.
-7. Next, deploy the apps, by running the `contoso-traders-app-deployment` workflow.
+6. Next, deploy the apps, by running the `contoso-traders-app-deployment` workflow.

 > To set up ContosoTrader in CloudLabs, you have create a fork of this github repository (one fork per lab).
 Then you have to repeat the same steps as above using the forked repo.